Barnard Castle Town Guide

 The Butter Market

-If you would like to learn more about its stories, bullet holes and the different roles it played over the centuries, you can read our full Market Cross history page.
+If you would like to explore its stories in more detail, including the marks and moments left behind over the centuries, you can read our full Market Cross history page.

 Market Cross in Barnard Castle with its octagonal stone-pillared ground floor and cupola on top